Blockchain technology is an answer to the question that, we have been asking since the dawn of the internet age –

 Example: IBM announced that it is collaborating with key food producers and distributors Nestle and Walmart to reduce contamination in the global food supply chain.
 They intend to use Blockchain technology to create a “trusted environment for transactions”.

-Blockchain technology can allow hospitals, pharmacies and other entities in a chain to share access with their networks without compromising in data security and integrity.
+Blockchain technology can allow hospitals, pharmacies, and other entities in a chain to share access with their networks without compromising data security and integrity.
 Prescriptions can be written electronically and every doctor in the network can see everything about medications and act accordingly.
-Every health care provider will have an immediate view of patient’s current medication ensuring accuracy and loyalty.
+Every healthcare provider will have an immediate view of the patient’s current medication ensuring accuracy and loyalty.

-Example: SimplyVital Health is using Blockchain technology to give healthcare industry a facelift.
-The company is using the Blockchain based data storage and analytics platform with the goal to streamline the medical data sharing and storage.
+Example: SimplyVital Health is using Blockchain technology to give the healthcare industry a facelift.
+The company is using the Blockchain-based data storage and analytics platform with the goal to streamline medical data sharing and storage.

 The Bottom line:

 Blockchain technology is here to stay; creating a connected world by driving more and more values and transforming the way how our society functions.
-While the above applications do sound promising, a business would need to a software development company to convert their ideas into reality.
+While the above applications do sound promising, a business would need a software development company to convert its ideas into reality.

-So, any thoughts whirling in your mind?
+So, are any thoughts whirling in your mind?
 Connect with us today!